One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 Earache in one ear (or both)

-When you have an earache, you might have pain or discomfort in one or both of your ears.
-You might also have a fever or headache with your earache, and if you’ve had an ear infection before, the pain may feel worse when you bend over or lay down.
+You might also have a fever or headache with your earache, and if you’ve had an ear infection, the pain may feel worse when you bend over or lay down.

-If you are feeling itchy ears, then it may be a symptom of ear clogging.
+It may be a symptom of ear clogging if you are feeling itchy ears.
 When bacteria in sweat enter your ear, they can cause infection.

 All these symptoms are temporary, but you should consider cleaning your ears with an ear wash.
 Remember that if the problem is not resolved within a few days, it could be a sign of infection.